-Algebra 1: Students are selected to take Algebra 1 instead of HADV Math 7 or Math 8 after the appropriate staff considers the following criteria: student's score on the HISD Algebra placement prerequisite skills tests and teacher recommendation.
+Algebra 1: Students are selected to be placed into Algebra 1 instead of HADV Math 7 or Math 8 after the appropriate committee considers the following criteria: student's score on the HISD Algebra placement prerequisite skills tests, results of the current year's math STAAR, and teacher recommendation.

-Students selected to take 7th grade Algebra 1 in the 2022-2023 school year will be placed in 8th grade Geometry in the 2023-2024 school year.
+Students who take 7th grade Algebra 1 in the 2023-2024 school year will be placed in 8th grade Geometry in the 2023-25 school year.